Structure of the Hamiltonian of mean force: Concluding discussion

-\textit{Concluding Discussion --} In this work, we investigated the (spatial) structure of the HMF, a fundamental concept in understanding the implications of non-weak coupling in thermodynamics.
+In this work, we investigated the (spatial) structure of the HMF, a fundamental concept in understanding the implications of non-weak coupling in thermodynamics.
 We demonstrated and explained a skin effect in the HMF structure: The magnitude of terms in $H_A^*-H_A$ decreases exponentially with the distance from the boundary.
 We also identified the types of terms that can appear in the HMF and at which order they can occur.

+The idea of a skin effect in the deviation of the HMF from the system Hamiltonian is related in spirit to ideas discussed in the literature around locality of temperature \cite{KlieschEisert_LocalityOfTemp_PRX2014, Hovhannisyan_LocalityOfTemp_NJoP2015, DePalma_UniversalLocality_PRA2017, Alhambra_QMB_ThermalEquilibrium_PRXQ2023}.
+Since thermal states of systems described by short-range interactions incorporate a notion of locality, it makes sense that the effect on the HMF should be localized near the boundary.
+To the best of our knowledge, one cannot infer the explicit exponential behavior, Eqs.\ \eqref{eq:dc_def} and \eqref{eq:d_c}, from such intuition alone.

 While our explicit examples and expressions are for a spin-$\frac{1}{2}$ chain with one-body and nearest-neighbor two-body terms and for traceless operators, it is clear that analogous expressions can be worked out for other cases (fermions, bosons, spins $>\frac{1}{2}$, other local operators, other geometries), and that the physical conclusions are generic.

 The form of the skin effect and the skin depth, Eqs.~\eqref{eq:dc_def} and \eqref{eq:d_c}, do not depend on the strength of the ``system-bath'' coupling $H_{AB}$.
-We see from the perturbative construction that the coupling strength only changes the coefficient polynomially in $d$, leaving the exponential decay in Eq.~\eqref{eq:d_c} and hence the length $d_c$ unaffected \cite{Suppmat}.
-Also, our argument does not require the subsystem $B$ to be large - the results are independent of `bath size'.
+We see from the perturbative construction that the coupling strength can affect the coefficient at most polynomially in $d$, leaving the exponential decay in Eq.~\eqref{eq:d_c} and hence the length $d_c$ unaffected.
+We have also explicitly tested this independence numerically \cite{Suppmat}.

+Our perturbative construction, and the arguments leading to the skin effect, do not require the subsystem $B$ to be large.
+Thus, the results are independent of `bath size' in the sense that the form $|c(O)| \sim e^{-d/d_c}$ of Eq.~\eqref{eq:dc_def}, and the value of $d_c$, are not affected by the size $L_B$ of the $B$ partition \cite{Suppmat}.
+Changing $L_B$ does affect the prefactor in Eq.~\eqref{eq:dc_def}, i.e., the magnitude of $|c(O)|$.

 In addition, the chaotic vs. integrable nature of the Hamiltonian, although generally important for thermalization/thermodynamics, plays no role, and our results are independent of integrability.